-Below, we discuss some of this new legislation and consider the key factors for the onshore and offshore wind markets in 2023 and beyond.
+Below, we discuss some of this new legislation and consider the key factors for the onshore and offshore wind markets.
 We conclude that the near-term issues are likely a bump in the road on the journey to delivering wind as the second most significant renewable power generation source.